maplibre/maplibre-gl-js/docs/making-a-release.md

+# Making a release with docker (recommended)

+Until we have CI going, anyone with the necessary permissions on npmjs should be able to make a release, using the simple repeatable docker-based `./build/publish-release.sh` script.

+1. Run `./build/publish-release.sh`
+2. It will prompt you for a new version number, just increment the rc.X number for now
+3. It will build a number of asset types, and test maplibre-gl
+4. It will diff the tarball with the previous release of maplibre-gl on npm and ask you to confirm (makes it easy to spot build errors, etc), **note you may need to type y or n and press enter** at this phase to continue 🤷‍♂️
+5. Publish the new version to npm
+6. Update your package.json and git tags on the host machine even though the thing executes in docker 🧙🏿‍♂️. **You should commit the new package.json and push**.
+7. Print the URL to the new release

+### Without docker (not recommended)

 Until we draft more formal docs, get CI going, and develop our own release process suited to our needs, here are the steps Seth is following to make the `v1.13.0-rc` releases from his local machine: